marclipovsky/vscode-string-manipulation/README.md

 1. prune - truncate but keeps ellipsis within character count provided
 1. repeat - repeat selection n #of times

+Number related functions:

+1. increment all numbers in selection
+1. decrement all numbers in selection
+1. duplicate selection and increment all number
+1. duplicate selection and decrement all number
+1. sequence all numbers in selection from first number

 ## Use

 To use these commands, press ⌘+p and enter any of the commands above while text is selected in your editor.

 ![String Manipulation Screencast](images/demo.gif)